<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 • Manual rates: In contrast, manual rates give store owners more control over pricing.
 You can set flat fees or tiered pricing structures based on factors like order value, weight, or other criteria, independent of carrier charges.

 To set up calculated rates in Shopify, you need to connect your store with a carrier’s account.
-This integration allows real-time rates to display during checkout, ensuring transparency and building trust with customers by showing accurate shipping costs.
+This shopify courier integration allows real-time rates to display during checkout, ensuring transparency and building trust with customers by showing accurate shipping costs.

 Setting up manual rates requires careful consideration of costs such as packaging, handling, and profit margins.
 These rates can be customized per shipping zone or even per product, offering flexibility in how you price shipping.
+Understanding Shopify shipping solutions and tailoring your setup ensures smooth order processing for your store.

 Choosing between calculated and manual rates depends on your business model and customer expectations.
 Some businesses prefer the control of manual rates, while others appreciate the accuracy and transparency of calculated rates.